jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/upgrade-management-overview.rst

 .. note::

     Backup all yaml files that are updated using the Redfish Platform Management service.
-For more information, see :ref:`Installing a Subcloud Using Redfish Platform Management Service
+For more information, see
-    <installing-a-subcloud-using-redfish-platform-management-service>`.
+    :ref:`installing-a-subcloud-using-redfish-platform-management-service`.
+    For information on back up and restore, see :ref:`backing-up-starlingx-system-data`.

 You can use the |CLI| to manage upgrades.
 The workflow for upgrades is as
 follows: